15 Top-Rated Resorts in the Catskills, NY

 Accommodation: The Roxbury, Contemporary Catskill Lodging

-This 3-star resort features a variety of uniquely decorated guest rooms and studio options.
-Accommodations include separate kitchenettes, mini-fridges, and microwaves.
-They also come with comfy pillow-top mattresses, large-screen HDTVs, and good-sized bathrooms.
+This 3-star resort features uniquely decorated guest rooms and studio options.
+Accommodations include separate kitchenettes with mini-fridges, coffee machines, and microwaves.
+They also come with comfy pillow-top mattresses, plush bedding, free Netflix streaming, and DVD players.

 10. Hotel Dylan, Woodstock